nrohani/ISCMF/README.md

 Mail: n.rohani@mail.sbu.ac.ir

-Please cite us if you find this study helpful.
+Please cite the paper if you find this study helpful.